 Role of Android in IoT and Reasons of its Popularity

 When we talk of mobile apps there are two main contender platforms.
 Android and iOS are found on almost every other smartphone.
 However, iOS is mainly found in developed countries and it’s also very expensive.
 There are just iPhones that carry iOS but Android is available to any smartphone manufacturer.
 To answer how android is used in IoT and why?
 You have to understand that this platform is popular among developing countries.
 And also available on flagships as well as budget devices.

 This unique selling point of Android has made it favorable for IoT and thus is immensely supporting this technology.
 That doesn’t mean that iOS apps can’t be integrated with IoT.
 However, the main driving force behind IoT is credited to Android from Google.
-App Developers in USA are creating some excellent digital solutions while exploring IoT.
+Android app development Company can create some excellent digital solutions while exploring IoT.